-Yoga is an ancient physical, mental and spiritual practice which gives calmness, peace, confidence and courage to the people through which they can do several activities in a better way.
-At every level of existence it is a state of harmony.
-Yoga is praciced in various forms around the world.
+Yoga is an ancient physical, mental and spiritual practice that gives calmness, peace, confidence, and courage to the people through which they can do several activities in a better way.
+At every level of existence, it is a state of harmony.
+Yoga is practiced in various forms around the world.

 International Day of Yoga is also called World Yoga Day.
-For the first time it was celebrated on 21 June 2015.
+For the first time, it was celebrated on 21 June 2015.
 This initiative was taken by the Prime Minister of India Narendra Modi by giving an impactful speech related to yoga on 27 September 2014 in the United Nations General Assembly and for this reason, on 21 June, it was declared as "International Yoga Day".
-The proposal to celebrate the International Yoga Day on 21 June in the United States was approved by 193 members on 11 December 2014.
+The proposal to celebrate International Day of Yoga on 21 June in the United States was approved by 193 members on 11 December 2014.

-In the UN General Assembly Narendra Modi said "Yoga is an invaluable gift of India’s ancient tradition.
-It embodies unity of mind and body; thought and action; restraint and fulfilment; harmony between man and nature; a holistic approach to health and well-being.
-It is not about exercise but to discover the sense of oneness with yourself, the world and the nature.
-By changing our lifestyle and creating consciousness, it can help us deal with climate change.
+In the UN General Assembly, Narendra Modi said "Yoga is an invaluable gift of India’s ancient tradition.
+It embodies unity of mind and body; thought and action; restraint and fulfillment; harmony between man and nature; a holistic approach to health and well-being.
+It is not about exercise but to discover the sense of oneness with yourself, the world, and nature.
+Changing our lifestyle and creating consciousness, it can help us deal with climate change.
 Let us work towards adopting an International Yoga Day”.

 In the last fifty years, this is not only an international phenomenon, but thousands of people from all over the world have made it a part of their daily routine.

-Why 21st June is chosen for celebrating International Day of Yoga
+Why is 21st June chosen for celebrating International Yoga Day?

 21 June is the day to pay homage to the Sadgurus.
 This is also the day of the summer solstice.
 During the June Solstice, the North Pole is tilted towards the Sun or we can say that when the sun begins to move from north to south.
 From Yoga's perspective, this time is the transition period, i.e. a better time for meditation.

-At the time of Sankranti or Uttarayan (around 21st June), the Adiyogi (the first yogi) left towards south, and first he saw the 7 royal sages who further became his first disciples.
+At the time of Sankranti or Uttarayan (around 21st June), the Adiyogi (the first yogi) left towards the south, and first, he saw the 7 royal sages who further became his first disciples.
 They propagated the science of yoga in many parts of the world.

-What are the objectives of International Day of Yoga
+What are the objectives of the International Day of Yoga

-- Make people aware about the benefits of yoga and connect them with nature.
+- Make people aware of the benefits of yoga and connect them with nature.